 As an Amazon Associate and an affiliate of other programs, this website earns from qualifying purchases.

-Sabzi means green in Farsi and Ghormeh means braised.
+Sabzi means herbs and Ghormeh means braised in Persian.
 Ghormeh Sabzi means braised greens.
 This traditional Persian stew is very herb-forward.
 The green, fresh herbs are first cooked in a little oil until broken down and a deep flavor develops.
 It is then added to a simmering pot with meat, onions and a few spices.
 Beans are often times added as well as dried Persian limes, if you can find them.
 If not, a fresh lime juice substitution at the end of cooking contributes the fresh tanginess required in this dish.